 Honolulu City Council unanimously passes E Bike safety bill

-You are currently viewing Honolulu City Council unanimously passes E Bike safety bill
+Artistic representation for Honolulu City Council unanimously passes E Bike safety bill

 Class 1 e-bikes are allowed on bike paths and bike lanes, while Class 2 e-bikes are restricted to bike paths only.